 It was discovered by SUBW parties in the early 1960s but the waterfalls were first descended by a Kameruka Bushwalking Club party in 1963, after placing a bolt on the blocked up keyhole.

 The NPWS requests that canyoners use the entry route that starts from Bells Line of Road on the SW side of Mt Bell, via the gully that runs in a SSE direction roughly S of Mt Bell.
-This is only suitable for experienced canyoners already familiar with the previous route.
-The NPWS also requests that canyoners returning from the Camels Hump use the old track across the Camels Saddle to the minor saddle, and down into Claustral Brook.
+The NPWS also requests that canyoners returning from the Camels Hump use the old track across the Camels Saddle to the minor saddle, and down into Claustral Brook, rather than forming new tracks.
 The notes below describe these routes.
 These are shown roughly on a map.

 Drive west along Bells Line of Road and park at a large pull in area on the left at MGA583847, just after the road swings sharply right just past Mt Bell.
 Walk back to the corner and try and pick up a track heading SSE and into the gully at MGA588839.
+There is a log book about 10m off the road.
 Follow this gully down to Claustral Brook.
 Note that the track crosses the top of a massive rock outcrop about 100m from the road, and is hard to pick up until you are on the other side of it.

 Turn right and walk down the creek to the canyon.